 Part of the Curio Collection by Hilton, The Sam Houston Hotel is fourth on our list of historic hotels Houston offers to visitors.
 Another Art Deco icon, this hotel is listed on the National Register of Historic Places and honors the very first president of the Republic of Texas.
 According to the hotel’s Instagram, the Sam Houston Hotel “city’s oldest operating hotel.”

-The Sam Houston Hotel was originally designed by Sanguinet, Staats, Hedrick, & Gottlieb, but closed down in the late 20th century.
-It reopened in the early aughts as the Alden Hotel before changing hands once more.
+After closing in the late twentieth century, the building sat vacant for decades before being restored and redeveloped as a boutique hotel in the early 2000s.
+It reopened as the Alden Hotel before changing hands once more.
 The Sam Houston name was restored shortly after the hotel was remodeled in 2013.

 Learn more about the historic hotel here.